enix/arista-eapi-exporter/README.md

 In single mode, the exporter only polls one Arista device, but all the connection parameters can be provided using CLI arguments.
 This is useful if you want to deploy the exporter directly on your switches, leveraging Arista's Linux platform or Docker integration.

-In this mode, the exporter can connect to the eAPI using either a classic IP socker, or an UNIX socket
+In this mode, the exporter can connect to the eAPI using either a classic IP socket, or an UNIX socket

 #### IP socket